-Program Phase Number of Sites a Total Number of EVs Supported b
+Program Phase Number of Sites ^a Total Number of EVs Supported b

 Application Reviewal 65 832

 Site Assessment 58 534

 Contract Issuance c 60 508

 Design and Permitting 99 2,163

 Construction Complete 4 68

-Activation d 42 505
+Activation ^d 42 505

-Table 40.
-PG&E EV Fleet Program Sites and Vehicles by Program Phase, as of December 31, 2022 a Twenty-one of the 349 applications were inactive, either on hold or cancelled, as of the year end EY2022 and, as a result, are not included in this table.
+^a Twenty-one of the 349 applications were inactive, either on hold or cancelled, as of the year end EY2022 and, as a result, are not included in this table.

-b Vehicle counts derived from applications' VAPs.
-Totals include applications without vehicles' market sector(s) specified. c Viable contracts exclude contracts that were rejected or withdrawn.
+^b Vehicle counts derived from applications' VAPs.
+Totals include applications without vehicles' market sector(s) specified.

+$^{^{\}mbox{\scriptsize c}}$ Viable contracts exclude contracts that were rejected or withdrawn.

-d Sites in Activation include those that have completed the sixth program phase (42 sites to date).
+^d Sites in Activation include those that have completed the sixth program phase (42 sites to date).
 There are four additional sites that have started but not yet completed the Activation phase as of December 31, 2022, and therefore are excluded from this total and are included in the count of sites for the fifth phase.

 By the end of 2022, the PG&E EV Fleet program had 42 activated sites to support the electrification of 505 MDHD vehicles per customers' VAPs.
 The 158 contracts signed in the EV Fleet program meet 23% of the program's per se reasonableness goal of 700 sites and support 3,050 MDHD vehicles meeting 47% of the program's per se reasonableness goal of 6,500 additional vehicles electrified.
-The total of 270 customer applications could satisfy approximately 39% of the program's electrified vehicles goal.
+The total of 270 customer applications could satisfy approximately 39% of the program's site goal and would support roughly 4,600 MDHD vehicles, which could satisfy 71% of the program's electrified vehicles goal.